 If you aren’t home when CORE visits, you will receive the door hanger found HERE.

-In addition to state PODS, community organizations have established three help centers that are open to all residents.
+Community organizations have established three help centers that are open to all residents.
 Click HERE for more information on the Help Centers.

 To have a CORE member come to your home with a filter call 810.238.6700 or ESPANOL 810-232-8222.
 As a reminder CORE members are Flint residents that have been trained by the MDEQ.